 - By deduction from your salary, pension or other Government payment

-- You can also make regular payments throughout 2014 by cash/debit card through An Post; by cash/debit card through Payzone outlets or by cash through Omnivend.
+- You can also make regular payments throughout the year by cash/debit card through An Post; by cash/debit card through Payzone outlets or by cash through Omnivend.
 (Note these transactions will incur handling charges by the service providers).

-Not paying your LPT is not an option (without a deferral or exemption) and Revenue are making it clear that they will pursue anybody and apply penalties to those that do not.
+For property owners, not paying LPT is not an option (without a deferral or exemption) and Revenue are making it clear that they will pursue and apply penalties to those that do not.

-More Importantly, if you do not register your property(s) on-line to pay your LPT by the 21st March 2014, you will not be able to avail of any potential tax rebates or unclaimed credits due to you in the last four years!
-Revenue will block any claims for potential tax rebates until you become compliant with the new tax law and register and pay your LPT!
+More Importantly, if you do not register your property(s) on-line to pay your LPT by the 21st March, Revenue will block any claims for potential tax rebates until you become compliant with the new tax law and register and pay your LPT.
+Meaning, you will not be able to avail of any potential tax rebates or unclaimed credits due to you in the last four years!

-So, the best advice we at Irish Tax Rebates can give you is to register your property(s) with Revenue and make arrangements to pay your LPT before the deadline passes!
-Once you have registered, why not Apply for Tax Rebate Online and see what tax rebates you are entitled to.
+The best advice we at Irish Tax Rebates can give you is to register your property(s) with Revenue and make arrangements to pay your LPT before the deadline passes!
+Once you have registered, fill out our 60-second tax rebate form and see what tax rebates you are entitled to.